raesian/SeattleLungProject/LabMembers.markdown

                             <h4>Emily Sui</h4>
                             <span class="role">Senior</span>
                             <div class="bio-data" style="display:none;">
-                                <p>Emily is a Junior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
+                                <p>Emily is a senior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
 She's been part of the lab since September of 2023 and first started off as a biorepository intern.</p>
                             </div>
                         </div>
                          <div class="tree-card mini" onclick="openBioModal(this)">